Microbial-Ecology-Group/AMRplusplus/docs/installation.md

 Setup
 -----

 We will go over a typical pipeline setup scenario in which you connect to a remote server, install Nextflow, and download the pipeline source code.
-First, make sure that Singularity is installed and in your $PATH variable.
+For the easist use of AmrPlusPlus, make sure that Singularity is installed and in your $PATH variable.
 Visit this website for further information: https://singularity.lbl.gov/docs-installation

+If Singularity cannot be installed, configure the "config/local.config" file to specify the absolute PATH to each required bioinformatic tool.
+Then, change the flag after "-profile" to "local" when running the pipeline.

 ```bash
 # username and host address